Not losing money is a critical part of the stock investing process. Successful investors say it in different ways, but the point is always the same.

 In doing so, we fail to differentiate between those investors who are unaware of the inconsistency between their thoughts and actions and those who merely come to a wrong decision.

 If you have read the story of Socrates’ trial and execution and what the classical Greek philosopher taught the world about humility, you know that humility is, in fact, one of the greatest assets for any person, including a stock market investor.

 Practicing humility gives you the strength to fail forward.
 The only mistake you do not want to make is forgetting your mistakes.
 Ignoring the mistakes can make you lose the golden opportunity to use them as stepping stone for accumulating real wisdom.

-I have bought stocks with poor fundamentals just because they were trading cheap (Arvind), stocks without understanding their underlying businesses well (Hotel Leela), sold good stocks too early just because I was scared of losing my paper profits (Page Industries), avoided great businesses just because their stock prices were slightly higher than my ‘comfortable’ buying prices (Asian Paints), and sold great businesses whose stock prices did not seem to move for 2-3 years (Swaraj Engines).
+I have bought stocks with poor fundamentals just because they were trading cheap (Arvind), stocks without understanding their underlying businesses well (Hotel Leela), sold good stocks too early just because I was scared of losing my paper profits (Page Industries), avoided good businesses just because their stock prices were slightly higher than my ‘comfortable’ buying prices (Asian Paints), and sold good businesses whose stock prices did not seem to move for 2-3 years (Swaraj Engines).

 Oh, the list is longer, but let me not embarrass myself too much at one go! 🙂